evdubs/quandl-wiki-prices/README.md

 # quandl-wiki-prices

+**Note: Quandl sent a note to WIKI/PRICES consumers that the data available on WIKI/PRICES will be inaccurate and delayed.
+Unless this is fixed, you are recommended to use another source of data.**

 These Racket programs will download the Quandl `WIKI/PRICES` datatable CSV files and insert the data into a PostgreSQL database.
 The intended usage is:

 ```